Employment Opportunites at Saint Francis University

 Athletics

-The successful candidate must have a commitment to and responsibility for adhering to all rules and regulations of Saint Francis University, the NEC, and the NCAA.
+The successful candidate must have a commitment to and responsibility for adhering to all rules and regulations of Saint Francis University, the Presidents' Athletic Conference, and NCAA.
 In addition, the candidate must understand and actively support the mission of the Department of Athletics and Saint Francis University.

 Bachelor's degree required.
 Master's degree is preferred.
-Intercollegiate playing and/or coaching experience is preferred.
-Excellent oral, written, and interpersonal skills are necessary.
+Intercollegiate lacrosse playing and coaching experience is preferred.
+Excellent oral, written, and interpersonal skills are essential.

-Apply online and then submit a letter of application, resume and names and addresses and phone numbers of three references to positions@francis.edu.
+Complete on online application, then submit a letter of application, resume, and names, addresses and phone numbers of three references to positions@francis.edu.

-Saint Francis University, is a member of the NCAA Division I competing in the Northeast Conference.
-The candidates must have a commitment to adhering to all rules and regulations of Saint Francis University, the Northeast Conference, and the NCAA.
+Saint Francis University, is a member of the NCAA Division I competing in the Northeast Conference that will be converting to NCAA Division III competing in the Presidents' Athletic Conference in academic year 2026-27.
+The candidates must have a commitment to adhering to all rules and regulations of Saint Francis University, the Northeast Conference, Presidents' Athletic Conference and the NCAA.
 In addition, the candidates must understand and actively support the mission of the Department of Athletics and Saint Francis University.

 Bachelor's degree required.
 Intercollegiate competitive or coaching experience required for coaching positions.
 Excellent oral, written and interpersonal skills are essential.